Rocket-Bye Baby: Plot

-The scene fades and wavers to the P.A. in the hospital waiting room, where Joseph wakes from a bad dream as he is summoned to see his baby.
-He had apparently fallen asleep while reading a science magazine carrying the lead story: "Can we communicate with Mars?".
+The scene fades and wavers to the PA in the hospital waiting room, where it is revealed that all prior events were a bad dream Joseph had; he had apparently fallen asleep while reading a science magazine carrying the lead story: "Can we communicate with Mars?".
 Affected by the dream, he dashes to the nursery window to see a healthy human boy rolled in.
 He whistles with relief.
 In a twist ending, the view then zooms onto the baby's wrist, on which there is an ID bracelet reading: "YOB".

 Reception

 Shaenon K. Garrity writes, "Rocket-Bye Baby finds Chuck Jones pushing away from the Warner Bros. house style and toward his own modernist sense of design, influenced in part by the UPA animation studio.
 His characters are both cute (no one animates more adorable babies) and crisply stylized, with simplified figures and dots for eyes.
 The backgrounds by Philip DeGuard, who would later paint the backgrounds for What's Opera, Doc? from Maurice Noble's designs, add a cockeyed, angular flair.
 If the gentle gags lack the breakneck comedy of some of Jones' other work from this, his greatest period, Rocket-Bye Baby is still one of his best-looking shorts, a beautiful piece of animation and design.
 It also features some of the director's funniest reaction shots, including a little old lady who pauses to tune her voice on a pitch pipe before screaming."